gdamore/tcell/README.md

 ## Colors

-We assume the ANSI/XTerm color model, including the 256 color map that XTerm uses when it supports 256 colors.
+Tcell assumes the ANSI/XTerm color model, including the 256 color map that XTerm uses when it supports 256 colors.
 The terminfo guidance will be honored, with respect to the number of colors supported.
 Also, only terminals which expose ANSI style setaf and setab will support color;